 - Via Domain Settings - Go to Settings > Domain > Company Cards > Enable Expensify Card

-- Assign the cards to your employees
+- Assign virtual and physical cards to your employees

 - Set SmartLimits:

 - Employees - We recommend a low limit for most employees, roughly double the size of the maximum daily spend – such as $1000.

 - Execs - We recommend a higher limit for executives, roughly 10x the limit of a non-executive employee (e.g., $10,000).

 - You can also issue Unlimited Virtual Cards to any employee.
 These are single-purpose cards with a set SmartLimit that can be used for specific company purchases